If you have started running—particularly if you’re training for a race—you may have heard the phrase “running base” or “building up my base.”

-Finally, while adding miles is great, subtracting is also important and in fact can help you improve when done strategically.
+Finally, while adding miles is great, subtracting is also important.
+In fact, easing back every few weeks can help you improve, when done strategically.
 For example, every 4-5 weeks, you’ll want to cut your distance back to ensure that you’re recovering and not increasing your risk of injuries.

 What About Strength Training?

-While base training is definitely about building up the miles, another important component is strength like we mentioned above.
+While base training is definitely about building up the miles, another important component is building strength.
 If you’re new to strength training, just start with the basics.
 Begin with bodyweight strength exercises for the first 2-4 weeks.

 These can include push-ups, pull-ups, planks, crunches, etc. Basically anything that you can do with your body at home.
 After 2-4 weeks, start adding resistance bands, a medicine ball, and light weight workouts.